jksarmiento/sentiAPI/README.md

 # SentiCart API

 SentiCart is Green Module Systems' smart shopping cart project.
-This is the API used by the system for monitoring and tracking the carts' location and status.
+This is the API used by the system to monitor and track the carts' location and status.

 ## Technologies